Nalini Nadkarni

-Nalini Nadkarni (1954) is an American forest ecologist who pioneered the study of Costa Rican rain forest canopies.
+Nalini Nadkarni (born October 13, 1954) is an American forest ecologist who pioneered the study of Costa Rican rain forest canopies.
 Using mountain climbing equipment to make her ascent, Nadkarni first took an inventory of the canopy in 1981, followed by two more inventories in 1984.
-She is also known with a characteristic nickname, «the queen of the forest canopy».

 First years

-Nadkarni was born in Bethesda, Maryland in 1954, where she grew up.
-Her father was a Hindu and her mother was orthodox Jewish.
+Nadkarni was born in Bethesda, Maryland on October 13, 1954, where she grew up.
+Her father was Hindu, and her mother was orthodox Jewish.

 Career

-Nadkarni's interest was first drawn to rain forest ecology due to the contradiction offered by its plant life.
+Nadkarni's interest was first drawn to rainforest ecology due to the contradiction offered by its plant life.
 There was a great abundance and variety of plant life within the rain forest despite its nutrient poor soil, and her goal was to discover how the plant life was sustained.
 Her studies within the canopy revealed that the epiphytes, which are non-parasitic plants such as orchids and ferns that live on the branches and trunks of other plants, were trapping organic material beneath their root system.
 This organic material eventually formed a nutrient rich mat, and trees in the rain forest had developed aerial roots, stemming from their trunks and branches, in order to absorb these nutrients as well.
 The aerial roots growing into the mats aided the rain forest trees by providing the nourishment that they did not receive from the nutrient poor soil.

 Nadkarni and her work in the Costa Rican rain forest were featured in the 1988 PBS series, The Second Voyage of the Mimi, starring a young Ben Affleck.
 She maintains an interest in public outreach, and her work was highlighted on the web page of the National Science Foundation.
 She is the author of Between Earth and Sky: Our Intimate Connections to Trees and has delivered TED Talks on Conserving the Canopy and Life Science in Prison.
 She also wrote some text (foreword and quotes) for a book for young explorers entitled, Kingfisher Voyages: Rain Forest, published in 2006.
 Her work has included developing moss growing techniques with prisoners, as well as bringing artists, like musician and biologist Duke G. Brady, into the forest canopy to write and perform.

-An Emeritus Professor at The Evergreen State College, she currently is a professor in the Department of Biology at the University of Utah.
+She is a professor emerita of the School of Biological Sciences at the University of Utah.

-In November 2019, Mattel introduced a new Barbie doll, based on Nadkarni.
+In November 2019, Mattel introduced a new Barbie doll, based on Nadkarni and called "Explorer Barbie".